 Amy I. ChengLecturer of Piano

 Born in Taiwan, pianist Amy I-Lin Cheng has appeared on the concert stage in the United States, Germany, Switzerland, Denmark, Taiwan, Brazil, Canada, France, and Israel.
 She has been described by the New York Concert Review as a pianist whose “control of the keyboard is complete, technique easy and relaxed, with a wide range of touch.”
 Late pianist Claude Frank describes her as “a brilliant, sensitive, imaginative and most beguiling pianist.”
 Cheng’s live performances have been heard on WGBH, KCSC, WHYY, La Radio Suisse Romande-Espace 2, and NPR.
 She has presented recitals at venues such as the Isabella Stewart Gardner Museum, Merkin Concert Hall in New York City, Weill Recital Hall in Carnegie Hall, and National Concert Hall in Taipei, as well as on concert series across the United States.
 Cheng made her Boston concerto debut at the age of 17 at Jordan Hall under the direction of Benjamin Zhander.
 Since then, she has appeared as a concerto soloist with the ‘Musica Viva’ Moscow Chamber Orchestra, Taichung Philharmonic, Orchestra of the Pines in Texas, University Symphony Orchestra (University of Michigan), and the Oklahoma City Philharmonic, among others.
-During 2015-16 season, she gave the North American premiere of the Kapralova Piano Concerto at the Hill Auditorium in Ann Arbor as part of the week-long Kapralova Festival, hosted by the University of Michigan’s School of Music, Theatre & Dance.
+During the 2015-16 season, she gave the North American premiere of the Kapralova Piano Concerto at the Hill Auditorium in Ann Arbor as part of the week-long Kapralova Festival, hosted by the University of Michigan’s School of Music, Theatre & Dance.

-A dedicated chamber musician, Cheng enjoys collaborating with others since a very young age.
+A dedicated chamber musician, Cheng has enjoyed collaborating with others since a very young age.
 Currently, she is the co-artistic director of the Brightmusic Society of Oklahoma in Oklahoma City, a non-profit organization presenting chamber music concerts since 2003.
-In addition to regular season concerts, Brightmusic launched its first Spring Chamber Music Festival in 2012, and in June 2017, Brightmusic will present its 6th Chamber Music Festival with the music of Bach and Brahms.
+In addition to regular season concerts, Brightmusic launched its first Spring Chamber Music Festival in 2012, and in June 2017, Brightmusic presented its 6th Chamber Music Festival with the music of Bach and Brahms.
 Formed in 1999, Duo Clarion (with clarinetist Chad Burrow) has performed in venues such as Zankel Hall in Carnegie Hall and National Concerto Hall in Taipei, as well as venues across the U.S. and Asia.
 Duo Clarion has released recording through CDBaby, Albany, and WeiStudio.
 Duo Clarion’s most recent release of music by Brahms and Schumann received an outstanding review in the ICA publication.
 Violinist Sean Yung-Hsiang Wang joined the duo to form Trio Solari in 2006.
 Trio Solari released its debut CD through Centaur Record in 2016.
 Cheng has performed as a guest pianist with the American Chamber Players and America’s Dream Chamber Artists and performs frequently on the Michigan Chamber Players Series (U-M).
-As a chamber musician, Cheng has been part of many commissioning initiatives and has recorded chamber music works by composers such as Edward Knight, Laura Schwendinger, Stephen Rush and, Adolphus Hailstork on Centaur, Albany, and the Block M Record.
+As a chamber musician, Cheng has been part of many commissioning initiatives and has recorded chamber music works by composers such as Edward Knight, Laura Schwendinger, Stephen Rush and, Adolphus Hailstork on Centaur, Albany, and Block M Records.